appacademy/Module-2-Resources/README.md

 - `<remote-repo-url>` will depend on if you are using SSH or PAT to access GitHub.

+This command will clone the resource repo and only grab the branch relevant to your cohort, while making it the default branch of your local repo.
+You will have consistent access to this branch with all content preserved as your cohort left it to utilize at a future time.

 Examples:

+#### _Note, the version you use depends on how you have previously setup your GitHub authentication.
+Usually only one method is utilized._

 - Cloning (using PAT) may look like: